-This vegan almond milk alfredo is gluten free, dairy free, and so irresistably creamy!
+This vegan almond milk alfredo sauce recipe is plant-based, dairy free, and so irresistibly creamy!
 Low calorie and made from roasted vegetables and spices.
-You won’t belive this recipe is dairy free… its that good!

 - Creamy